nathanwoulfe/Clip/umbraco-marketplace-README.md

 After restarting your site, you'll find a new node in the settings tree - 'Content Creation Rules'.

 The view allows adding rules for user groups and content type limits.

+# Changelog

+Upgrading from v1.0 to either v10 or v11?
+There's some manual tomfoolery required.

+Since v10+ includes support for media, the underlying data store had to change which meant Clip needs to distinguish Document and Media types, as well as the actual content type.

+That then means there's no upgrade path without data loss (ie, if you update, you'll lose configuration).
+To combat that, export your existing configuration either manually or straight from the database, and manually re-enter same after updating.
+It's a bit of a pain, but a lot less painful than writing a migration to do the same.